skylight-hq/skylight.digital/pages/toolkits/service_design_framework/01_service_design_overview.md

 ## When to use service design

-Like in the Weather Systems Program Office case, many projects don’t begin with a plan to use service design.
+As was the case for the WxPO, many projects don’t begin with a plan to use service design.
 Once you dig into a problem, though, the complexities start to surface and the need for service design becomes clear.

 Recognizing from the outset what kinds of problems require service design isn’t always easy, but there are patterns to look out for.
 According to a [Deloitte study](https://www2.deloitte.com/us/en/insights/industry/public-sector/implementing-service-design-in-government.html) of government service design projects, each of these problems can present a good opportunity for service design: